 As of the report date, Blade Dynamics was not meeting payroll and employment requirements specified in the CEA.
-Accordingly, LED suspended incentive payments to the company and will not resume them until the company has caught up with required performance obligations.
+The company is on track to satisfy its contract underperformance obligations.

 CAMERON INTERNATIONAL CORPORATION and EVANGELINE PARISH POLICE JURY

 Valve manufacturing and assembly facility Project announced in 2010 Evangeline Parish